babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2015.10.xxx - update the next/prev popup window shortcut keys to use the same mappings as the command keys

 2015.10.7 - work around Window list positioned oddly (#91), thanks @todoakaio.
 Added media indicator favicon, search for "<))" to show only noisy tabs (#59).
 Added shortcut keys to switch between tabs in the tab list without displaying the popup (#93).
 Added delay before moving tabs to the top of the tab list (#90)